pu2clr/SI4735/examples/SI47XX_KITS/PLAMEN/README.md

 * The PLAMEN_SI5351_SI4732_STM32 folder has the original Plamen's firmware.
-* The PU2CLR_SI5351_SI4732_STM32 folder has the Ricardo's version of the firmware for Plamen's Hardware.
+* The PU2CLR_SI5351_SI4732_STM32 folder has the Ricardo's firmware version for Plamen's Hardware.